stefgina/amd-gpu-acelleration-windows/README.md

 ```
 ## Setup

-Plaidml can be really tricky to install.
+If you are here, you already now that Plaidml can be really tricky to install (especially in Windows).
 In order to overcome all the potential Windows errors, follow carefully.

 - Install Anaconda
 - Install the latest Visual C++ from [here](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)
-- Now RESTART!
+- Restart!
 - Create a conda virtual environment for plaidml

 ```